umich-hist-399/campus-histories/essays/world-war-two.md

 Prior to 1940, you would be hard pressed to find a woman’s name under the list of editors for the Michigan Daily and the Michiganensian.
 Because they kept the papers afloat during the war however, they become common after it as well.
 Today, there are many women who serve as editors for the Michigan Daily, who owe the opportunity to their counterparts in the 1940’s.

 {% include figure.html class="img-center" width="100%" caption="Pamphlet distributed to rally women into participating in the war effort.
-Image curtesy of Bentley Historical Library." src="/images/women-war.jpg" %}
+Image courtesy of Bentley Historical Library." src="/images/women-war.jpg" %}

 One way that many female students contributed to the war effort during the war was by selling war bonds.
 They sold them in many places on campus, The Union being one of such places (Williams 1995, 12).
 During war time, women were allowed to serve as busboys at the Union because of a shortage of men as well (Bordin 1999, xxix).
 This rose the question of why women were not allowed to enter themselves through the front door.

 After the war was over, many women who worked at the Union during the war expressed their desire to be able to enter the Union through the front door, without an escort.
 This raised a discussion amongst the leaders of the University, as it was a controversial point.
 Although many students were for women being allowed through the front doors, many were against it as well.
 Finally, in 1954 women were allowed to enter through the front door of the Union, something that we take for granted today (Bordin 1999, 81).
 Without the women who generously offered to fill roles where they were needed in the Union during WWII, that entry day may have came much later.

 {% include figure.html class="img-center" width="100%" caption="Women selling war bonds in fake bunker set up on State Street for the purpose of selling bonds.
-Image curtesy of Bentley Historical Library." src="/images/war-bonds.jpg" %}
+Image courtesy of Bentley Historical Library." src="/images/war-bonds.jpg" %}

 ## Lasting Change

 It is clear that many of the privileges that Michigan students and faculty enjoy today are the result of changes made during WWII.
 While people often know that the campus operated differently during war time, they do not think of the legacy these changes left.
 There is a common thought that after the war, Michigan went back to the way it was before it.
 That is not the case however, WWII left a lasting impact upon the University of Michigan that molded many programs and policies that students take for granted today.

 {% include figure.html class="img-center" width="100%" caption="V-J Day Celebration on Main Street.
-Image curtesy of Bentley Historical Library." src="/images/v-j-day.jpg" %}
+Image courtesy of Bentley Historical Library." src="/images/v-j-day.jpg" %}

 ## Sources